-N New York, there lived a fashionable architect, whose work commanded high prices.
+IN NEW YORK, there lived a fashionable architect, whose work commanded high prices.
 He was robust, full of manly vigor, and so erotic that he neglected a handsome and refined young wife to run after little girls.

-As reported in the papers of William R. Hearst, Joseph Pulitzer, and Adolph Ochs, the libertine architect had three luxurious suites of rooms fitted up for the use of himself, a congenial company of young rakes, and the young women whom they lured into these elegant dens of vice.
+As reported in the papers of William R. Hearst, Joseph Pulitzer, and Adolph Ochs, the libertine

 Stanford White's principal place, however, was in the tower-apartments of Madison Square Garden.
 In this building, his preparations for sensual and sexual enjoyment were as carefully elaborated and as expensively perfected, as though wine, women and song were the chief end of man's existence.
-The excavations at Pompeii have revealed no Rose-door voluptousness more Oriental than that of Stanford White.
-Like the Roman sensualist who stimulated his amorous passions by surroundings that promoted desire and prolonged the pleasure, White was artistic in his vices; and it was the nude girl, of perfect symmetry and beautiful face, that he bore into his seraglio, where rich and splendid appointments, soft lights, hidden musical instruments, fragrant flowers, and choice wines intoxicated every sense to the highest pitch of epicurian ecstasy.
+The excavations at Pompeii have revealed no Rose-door voluptuousness more Oriental than that of Stanford White.
+Like the Roman sensualist who stimulated his amorous passions by surroundings that promoted desire and prolonged the pleasure, White was artistic in his vices; and it was the nude girl, of perfect symmetry and beautiful face, that he bore into his seraglio, where rich and splendid appointments, soft lights, hidden musical instruments, fragrant flowers, and choice wines intoxicated every sense to the highest pitch of epicurean ecstasy.

 Into this golden harem, he took the young, lovely and unmoral Evelyn Nesbit; and, according to her statement, she was brutally used.
-A shocking fact in the case is, that White seems to have given money to the girl's mother, and that the mother had, in effect, surrendered the maid to the man-knowing why he wanted her.
+A shocking fact in the case is, that

+White seems to have given money to the girl's mother, and that the mother had, in effect, surrendered the maid to the man-knowing why he wanted her.